ZK Dispute Game

 Absolute Prestate

 A bytes32 value that uniquely identifies the ZK program version being proven.
-It serves as the program identity passed to IZKVerifier.verify() and is injected into each game instance via the CWIA game args.
+It is the program identity passed to IZKVerifier.verify() and is injected into each game instance via the CWIA game args.
 See Absolute Prestate for details.

 Game Over